Giorgio Damilano

-Giorgio Damilano (born 6 April 1957 in Scarnafigi, Italy) is an Italian former race walker.
+Giorgio Damilano (born 6 April 1957) is an Italian former race walker.

 He is the twin brother of Italian race walker legend Maurizio Damilano and brother of the coach Sandro Damilano.

 Biography

-He was 11th at the 1980 Summer Olympics held in Moscow, Sovietic Union.
+He was 11th at the 1980 Summer Olympics held in Moscow.
 He also won a National championships in 20 km walk (1979).

 In 1999, Maurizio Damilano and Giorgio Damilano founded Fit Walking.

 Giorgio Damilano is one of the coaches of the Saluzzo Race Walking School, created by the town of Saluzzo in 2002, the school is also the center for the diffusion of Fit Walking and training center of international race walking.